whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 When factories have `calls` configured:
 1. Regular eth_calls execute immediately (don't wait for factory data)
-2. Factory eth_calls execute when factory addresses arrive
+2. Factory eth_calls receive addresses via `FactoryMessage::IncrementalAddresses` as they're discovered
+3. Processing triggers on `FactoryMessage::RangeComplete` after all addresses for a range are sent
-3. Factory call results use the collection name in the directory path (e.g., `eth_calls/DERC20/totalSupply/0-9999.parquet`)
+4. Factory call results use the collection name in the directory path (e.g., `eth_calls/DERC20/totalSupply/0-9999.parquet`)
-4. Calls with `frequency: "once"` are made at the discovery block and stored in `eth_calls/{collection}/once/`
+5. Calls with `frequency: "once"` are made at the discovery block and stored in `eth_calls/{collection}/once/`
-5. Calls with block-based or duration-based frequency are filtered accordingly
+6. Calls with block-based or duration-based frequency are filtered accordingly

 See [eth_call Collection](./ETH_CALL_COLLECTION.md) for detailed frequency documentation.